mritunjaysharma394/vowpal-wiki/daemon-example.md

 When you run `vw` in daemon mode.
 It loads the model once into memory at startup and listens to requests coming over a tcp socket.
 If you run `vw` in test-only (`-t`) mode, it will only test (i.e. predict).
 Every write of an example into the socket should result in an immediate response on the same socket.

-In performance tests I (arielf) was able to sustain about 50,000 requests+predictions per second on standard hardware on a simple (~20 feature) model.
+In performance tests I (arielf) was able to sustain a throughput of about 50,000 requests+predictions per second on standard hardware on a simple (~20 feature) model.

 Here's a short howto: